 If you have had HG in a previous pregnancy, you are more likely to get it in your next pregnancy than women who have never had it before, so it's worth planning in advance.

 Treating hyperemesis gravidarum

 There are medicines that can be used in pregnancy, including the first 12 weeks, to help improve the symptoms of HG.
-These include anti-sickness (anti-emetic) drugs, vitamins (B6 and B12) and steroids, or combinations of these.
+These include anti-sickness (anti-emetic) drugs, steroids, or a combination of these.